mckeeh3/akka-component-diagram-vscode-extension/README.md

 3. In VSCode, open the **Extensions** view from the side bar.
 4. Click the "More Actions" (**...**) button at the top of the Extensions view.
 5. Select **Install from VSIX...** and choose the .vsix file you downloaded.
-6. Reload VSCode when prompted.
+6. Reload the extension if prompted.

 ## **How to Use**